ouatu-ro/hall-of-mirrors-3/README.md

 This is a digital version of the puzzle published by Jane Street Capital.
 The original puzzle challenges you to place mirrors in a grid and determine the path of light beams.
 Our implementation brings this brain teaser to life in your browser.

+## Technical Stack

+This project is built with [Solid.js](https://www.solidjs.com/), a declarative, efficient, and flexible JavaScript library for building user interfaces.
+Solid.js offers:

+- Reactive primitives without a virtual DOM
+- Lightning-fast performance with minimal overhead
+- Component-based architecture
+- Fine-grained reactivity for efficient updates

 ## Features

 - Interactive grid-based interface